AppStudio2015/MyTest/README.md

 # MyTest
-Unit and UI test App based on iOS App(Objective-C and Swift)
+Unit and UI test based on iOS App(Objective-C and Swift)